dwave-examples/graph-coloring/README.md

 #### Discrete Constraints

-We defined our CQM using binary variables `(n, i)` to indicate assigning color `i` to node `n`.
-Since each node must be assigned exactly one color, we need to add a set of discrete constraints: one for each node `n`.
+Since each node must be assigned exactly one color, we need a set of discrete
+constraints: one constraint for each node `n` so that it is assigned exactly one color.

 #### Edge Constraints

 Our assignment of colors to nodes must satisfy the constraint that no edge has endpoints with the same color.
-In terms of map coloring, this is equivalent to no adjacent region having the same color assigned.
+In terms of map coloring, this is equivalent to the constraint that no adjacent regions having the same colors assigned.

-To build this constraint, we consider each edge `(u,v)` independently, and each possible color independently as well.
-For edge `(u,v)` and color `i`, we want to ensure that binary variables `(u,i)` and `(v,i)` are not both equal to 1.
+To build this constraint, we consider each edge `(u, v)` independently, and each possible color independently as well.
+For edge `(u, v)` and color `i`, we want to ensure that binary variables `(u, i)` and `(v, i)` are not both equal to 1.
 All other combinations are acceptable.
 We can determine an expression for this using a truth table, as shown below.

 |`(u,i)`|`(v,i)`|Acceptable?|
 |-----|------|-----|